angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 > Healing Salve in the 75 and you can actually go infinite lol Wait ToA gains
 > life so \[LED, LED, LED, ToA, Dd\] is infinite

-Did this guy just say infinite storm with Frenzy out?
+Did this guy just say infinite _Storm_ with Frenzy out?
 Suddenly, people were interested.
 Myself included!

 Looking into the card and decklist more there were some key things identified.

 1. Frenzy plus Doomsday is an instant win.
-1. Frenzy plus Doomsday is infinite Storm instant win.
+1. Frenzy plus Doomsday is infinite _Storm_ instant win.
 1. Frenzy plus Doomsday assuming you have B post Dd is an instant win even with Surgical on LED
 1. You can even sub out Tendrils for Collective Brutality and it would still